stavan123/AI_Assignment_Iterative_Deepning_DFS/README.md

 # Steps to Execute the Project
 1. Clone and download the project
 2. Exectute the idf.exe file on your system directly.
-3. For viewing the code visit the main.py and cityxy.py file
+3. For viewing the code visit the
+   1.main.py
+   2.cityxy.py file